 We worked iteratively with the City of Boston staff and service providers responsible for housing decisions to make sure the system reflected their approach and met Fair Housing requirements.
 During development we reviewed wireframes and stepped through workflows as a group to find gaps and improve the process.
 And we used the collected data from multiple sources to build a system whose operating scope is not limited to any single organization.

-A "slim" tool, case workers can interact with the CAS without ever having to log on – adding functionality to the housing process without disrupting existing systems.
-The CAS makes use of email notifications and expiring links to support reduced login requirements while maintaining compliance with HIPAA and other privacy rules.
+A "slim" tool, case workers can interact with the Open Path CAS without ever having to log on – adding functionality to the housing process without disrupting existing systems.
+The Open Path CAS makes use of email notifications and expiring links to support reduced login requirements while maintaining compliance with HIPAA and other privacy rules.

 During the initial phase of use, Boston DND knew they would want to review all matches for a 'sanity check'.
 We built this review in to the workflow such that it can be turned off once DND has established confidence in the software's automated recommendations.